kyma-project/website/content/blog-posts/2021-11-04-release-notes-2.0/index.md

 ### Revamped way of installation

-We simplified the way to install Kyma and changed the following commands:
+We fundamentally improved and simplified the way to install Kyma, phasing out the Kyma Installer component.
+With this change, Kyma is up to date with the current Kubernetes security, authorization, and identity standards.
+Cluster admins can restrict user permissions as desired; the permissions are evaluated based on the kubeconfig.
+There is no god-mode Service Account within the cluster anymore, and the Kyma installation is now entirely client-side.

+The commands for installation have been updated as well:
 	• The `deploy` command replaces the `install` and `upgrade` commands.
 	• The `undeploy` command replaces the `uninstall` command.